chedinlab/rlooper/README.md

 ## Arguments
 ### Required
-The **first argument** is the path of the input file, which should be a fasta formatted DNA sequence.
-The header should contain the name of the sequence, coordinates, and which is the sense (non-template) strand with respect to transcription.
-The sequence will be automatically handled correctly based on the provided orientation of the template strand.
-TODO: Make the header parser more flexible.
+The **first argument** is the path of the input file, which should be a fasta formatted DNA sequence **in 5' to 3' orientation**.
+See `--reverse` below for sequences provided in 3' to 5' orientation.
+The header should contain the name of the sequence, coordinates, and which is the sense (non-template) strand with respect to the R-loop forming nascent RNA transcript.

 As an example: `>HG19_AIRN_PFC53_REVERSE_dna range=PFC53FIXED:1-3908 5'pad=0 3'pad=0 strand=- repeatMasking=none`
-This header specifies the gene name (HG19_AIRN_PFC53_REVERSE), the coordinates (chromosome PFC53FIXED, bases 1-3908), and the strand ('-').
+This header specifies the gene name (HG19_AIRN_PFC53_REVERSE), the coordinates (chromosome PFC53FIXED, bases 1-3908), and which strand is the the non-template strand ('-').
 If multiple sequences / genes are in the input file, the output will still be a single .wig track that contains data for all the input genes.

 When downloading a sequence from the genome browser, make sure to download the sequence with no repeat masking.
 Multiple sequences / genes can be included in a single FASTA file.